 Registered Private Water Systems Contractors

 Anyone in the business of working on private water systems in Ohio must register with Ohio Department of Health (ODH) as a Private Water Systems Contractor.
 Homeowners, who wish to construct, alter or seal their private water systems on their primary or secondary property, are required to register (without the bonding requirement) as of April 1, 2011.
-Contact the both the Local Health Department office and the ODH Private Water Systems Program about Property Owner Registration.
+Property owners should contact the Local Health Department office and the ODH Private Water Systems Program about Property Owner Registration.
 More information is available in the tab for Property Owner Registration.

-The lists of registered private water systems contractors can be found using the links below.
-The list is regularly updated, so please check back if you cannot find a contractor listed or call the ODH Private Water Systems program at 614-644-7558.
+The list of actively registered private water systems contractors can be found using the links below.
+The lists are updated as contractors are added.
+Please check back if you cannot find a contractor listed or call the ODH Private Water Systems program at 614-644-7558.

-- 2019 Registered Private Water Systems Contractors, Ohio
+- Ohio List of Private Water Systems Contractors

 Contact the ODH Private Water Systems Program for information regarding the previous years registration.